Indirect Questions

 - What time does the movie start?

-- I don't know what I am supposed to do?
+- I don't know what I am supposed to do.

 - What am I supposed to do?

-Point 3: Indirect questions may use question words (such as who, what, when, where, why, how).
-The subject goes before the verb like a regular sentence.
+Point 3: Indirect questions often use question words (who, what, when, where, why, how).

 - Could you tell me how much it costs?